Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 We actually do \emph{not} need to describe the interaction of interpretation with substitution.
-In extending our soundness proof to additionally prove correct interpretation of effects, we will only interpret \emph{grounded} effects --- those not containing variables --- because we only interpret dynamically-executed effects, which do not contain variables.
+In extending our soundness proof to additionally prove correct interpretation of effects, we will only interpret \emph{grounded} effects --- those which are closed and non-trivial --- because we only interpret dynamically-executed effects, which do not contain variables.
 We do however require indexed interpretations to be well-behaved:

 \begin{lemma}[Interpreted One-Step Safety] For all $Q$ (monotone), $\mathcal{I}$ (well-behaved), $\sigma$, $e$, $e'$, $\Sigma$, $\tau$, $\gamma$, $\gamma'$, if

 then there exist $\Sigma'$, $\gamma''$ such that